-- Sprinkle remaining cheese on top.
-Let the cake cool for 2 hours or overnight before slicing.
-Serve and enjoy!
+- Sprinkle the remaining cheese on top.
+Let the cake cool.
+Slice and serve.
+Enjoy!

 Recipe Notes and Tips:

-- If using fresh cassava root: Cut the root into 2 to 3 pieces.
-Slice through the peel of each piece vertically then gently wedge a paring knife under the bark so that it lifts up and be easily removed (see video).
+- Cassava - 32 oz grated cassava is approximately 2 packs of frozen cassava that you can buy from Filipino stores and Asian supermarkets.
+If using fresh cassava root: Cut the root into 2 to 3 pieces.
+Slice through the peel of each piece vertically then gently wedge a paring knife under the bark so that it lifts up and is easily removed (see video).
 Wash the flesh thoroughly to remove any dirt and leftover pieces from the bark.
 Soak for 20 minutes then discard the water.
 Grate using a food processor or a hand grater.
 For added texture, shred the cassava using the large holes of the grater.

-- Grated young coconut can be substituted with 1 jar (32oz) of macapuno.
+- Grated young coconut can be substituted with macapuno.
 I recommend draining the syrup to lessen the sweetness.

-- Storage and shelf life: Leftovers can last in the fridge for 3 to 4 days but I highly recommend consuming it within 3 days for the best texture.
+- Storage and shelf life: Leftovers can last in the fridge for 3 to 4 days but I highly recommend consuming it within 3 days for the best flavor and texture.